 Want to be a part of the RaspberryTips community?
 Join us here and get access to behind-the-scenes content, my thoughts and more while supporting me to continue posting on this website.

 And the last one is one that I have used a lot in the past.
 It’s a little improvement of the default RetroPie theme, but why not?
 If you also like pixelated turtles, you’ll like this theme :).

 I hope this article was useful to you and that you have found a theme you’ll use to improve your retro-gaming experience.
-If you have any other suggestions for the people reading this article, feel free to post in the comments below.
+If you have any other suggestions for the people reading this article, please let me know.

 If you want other tips for Retropie and the other retro-gaming solutions, I recommend reading these articles: